AI-powered Inventory Optimization & Supply Planning

 By running multiple scenarios, planners gain a deeper understanding of the trade-offs between service level, inventory, cost, and operational risk.
 Simulation therefore acts as a strategic decision-support layer on top of planning processes such as S&OP and Supply Planning.

-Supply Chain simulation is the process of modeling the behavior of a Supply Chain in order to evaluate different strategies before implementing them.
+Supply Chain simulation is the process of modeling the behavior of a Supply Chain in order to evaluate different strategies before implementing them in reality.
+It is essentially a safe environment in which to rehearse decisions that would be costly or risky to experiment with live.

 MRP (Material Requirements Planning) focuses specifically on planning what materials are needed, when they should be ordered, and in what quantities to support production or distribution.